ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 A handful of items in Listonomicon are able to be upgraded by combining certain materials/items.

 - [Phalar Aluve](https://www.nexusmods.com/baldursgate3/mods/2987) can be upgraded with a music box hidden in the Shadow Cursed Lands (Act 2), and upgraded again with a music box hidden in a special part of the Circus that only pickpockets can find (Act 3).
-- [Sorrow](https://www.nexusmods.com/baldursgate3/mods/16998) can be upgraded by slaying the Shadow Cursed Shambling Mound, and exploring Ketheric's belongings at Moonrise (ironwood bark and a magic ring).
 - [Superius Armour](https://www.nexusmods.com/baldursgate3/mods/15568).
 The armor pieces themselves have been distributed throughout Act 1 (Ruins bandits, Blurg, Arcane Tower chest, Filro the Forgotten, Filro's chest), and the upgrade materials are magic orbs redistributed throughout the game (Therezzyn, Mason's Guild, Smuggler Cave, Cazador's Ballroom).
 - The [Voltstrike Blade](https://www.nexusmods.com/baldursgate3/mods/15589) can be found on Grym.
 The first upgrade item is a broken blade, found on the haunted Hollow Armor in Act 2; the final upgrade is Ansur's bones.
-- [Darith Helzar](https://mod.io/g/baldursgate3/m/darith-helzar-katana-of-the-winter-goddess-auril#description) is found in the Thayan Shelter, but its upgrade items are sold by Aroj in Moonrise (Netherese Enchantment Crystal) and the Harper Quarter Master (Frostmaiden Tear).
 - [Psychic Armory](https://www.nexusmods.com/baldursgate3/mods/14476) is a mix of a scavenger/treasure hunt, and upgrade path for various items included within.
 The Sussur Bloom found in the basement of the Arcane Tower is used for upgrading.
 - [FoeBane](https://www.nexusmods.com/baldursgate3/mods/12523) adds a great reward to the Druid Grove questline, which can further be upgraded with a magic scabard in Act 3 (Jaheira's Basement).
 - [Enchantments of Faerun](https://mod.io/g/baldursgate3/m/enchantments-of-faerun#description) is an elaborate mod that spreads materials for equipment enchantment throughout the game.